Onub3nse/BetterLife/README.md

 # Roads

 Tiered system of roads, can be unlocked in the tech tree.
-For now only tier 1 avaible, and they are pure decoration.
-As soon as i can they will get modifiers like speed and maintaince.
+For now only tier 1 avaible, new update!!!
+Tier 1 roads with +25% speed increase and -40% maintenance.

 ![imagen](https://github.com/Onub3nse/BetterLife/assets/43469130/afafeb6c-890f-4789-825e-282f7f2288fc)